 |Galbuliformes (Puffbirds, Jacamars)||x|

-But first a note on a birding “site” – how big can a site be?
-For simplicity, if you can bird an area in one day by car, I’m calling that entire spot a “site.”
+(A note on what is meant by birding “site” – how big can a site be?
+For simplicity, if you can bird an area in one day by car, I’m calling that entire spot a “site.”)

 2. Puerto Rico, USA: specifically, El Merendero de Guajataca on the northwest coast, where White-tailed Tropicbird (Phaethontiformes) can consistently be found.
 Between this and the previous site, we will certainly have seen at least one cormorant or booby by now (Suliformes).
 13 orders to date.

-3. Colombia: Between Medellin and Bogota, go birding at Cañon de Rio Claro, and the nearby Cueval de Condor ,where Oilbird (Steatornithiformes) can be located.
+3. Colombia: Go birding at Cañon de Rio Claro (between Medellin and Bogota), and the nearby Cueval de Condor, where Oilbird (Steatornithiformes) can be located.
 The area will also be a good place to pick up hummingbirds (Apodiformes), woodpeckers (Piciformes), trogons (Trogoniformes), tinamous (Tinamiformes), a puffbird or jacamar (Galbuliformes), and a parrot or two (Psittaciformes).
-20 orders so far, at least.
+20 orders at this point are accounted for, at a minimum.

 4. Colombia: Now by car move on to the southeast of Bogota to the Villavicencio region.
-This is a bit of a hike and constitutes a different site.
+This is a bit of a hike, so it constitutes a different site.
 Here we can get Sunbittern (Eurypygiformes) and Hoatzin (Opisthocomiformes).
 If they have not already been seen, this area should yield nightjars (Caprimulgiformes), potoos (Nyctibiiformes), cuckoos (Cuculiformes), hawks (Accipitriformes), and falcons (Falconiformes).
 27 orders and a total of four sites so far.

-5. Brazil: Head north of Porto Alegre north to the São Francisco de Paula area, where there are regular sightings of Red-legged Seriema (Cariamiformes).
+5. Brazil: Head north of Porto Alegre to the São Francisco de Paula area, where there are regular sightings of Red-legged Seriema (Cariamiformes).
 By now we should have also ticked at least one owl (Strigiformes) and some kind of fowl (Galliformes), so let’s mark these off here.
 Less than four hours south from here is PN Lagoa do Peixe, where Greater Rhea (Rheiformes) can turn up.
 By now we should have come across at least one rail (Gruiformes ) and kingfisher or motmot (Coraciiformes) as well.
-33.
+33 orders down, we need to make a big jump to the next continent.

 6. Kenya: Start early at Nairobi National Park and find Common Ostrich (Struthioniformes), Speckled Mousebird (Coliiformes), von der Decken’s or African Gray Hornbill (Bucerotiformes), White-bellied Go-Away Bird (Musophagiformes), and a Kori Bustard (Otidiiformes).
 Then a five hour drive to the southeast to Amboseli National Park for Lesser or Greater Flamingo (Phoenicopteriformes) and then over to Tsavo East National Park for Black-faced Sandgrouse (Pterocliformes).
 40 orders, six sites.

 7. Madagscar : Head north to Ankarafantsika Nature Reserve, which can produce both White-breasted Mesite (Mesitornithiformes) and Cuckoo-Roller (Leptosomiformes).
-42.
+42 orders and in the home stretch.

 8. Australia: Grampians National Park west of Melbourne can yield both Emu (Casuariiformes) and Tawny Frogmouth (Podargiformes) 44.